Progression of Coronary Artery Calcium and CVD Risk

 Based on these results, the best approach for risk stratification is to use the most recent CAC score in patients with available repeat testing, rather than examining progression of CAC.
 While follow-up CAC results perform marginally better than baseline results, the magnitude of the difference is small, and probably not clinically meaningful.
 Although the mean interval between the two CAC scans was relatively short, these results do not suggest a meaningful benefit from repeat testing.

-Clinical Topics: Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Cardiac Surgery and Arrhythmias, Interventions and Coronary Artery Disease, Interventions and Imaging, Computed Tomography, Nuclear Imaging
+Clinical Topics: Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Atherosclerotic Disease (CAD/PAD), Cardiac Surgery and Arrhythmias, Interventions and Coronary Artery Disease, Interventions and Imaging, Computed Tomography, Nuclear Imaging

 Keywords: Cardiovascular Diseases, Coronary Artery Disease, Myocardial Infarction, Myocardial Revascularization, Diagnostic Imaging, Plaque, Atherosclerotic, Risk, Secondary Prevention, Stroke, Tomography, X-Ray Computed, Vascular Calcification